scijs/scijs-ndarray-for-matlab-users/README.md

 //      offset: 0 }
 ```

 As a result, a nice advantage of ndarrays the ability to manipulate representations without the need to iterate directly or allocate additional storage (beyond the lightweight ndarray wrapper).
-The example below uses in-place operations of [ndarray-ops](https://github.com/scijs/ndarray-ops) to assign the scalar 3 to the diagonal and double the first two rows of `a`:
+The example below uses in-place operations of [ndarray-ops](https://github.com/scijs/ndarray-ops) to assign the scalar 3 to the diagonal and double the first two columns of `a`:

 ```javascript
 var ops = require('ndarray-ops')